-O Hydroelectric power is highly stable and serves as an important low-carbon domestic energy source.
-To encourage its proactive adoption, in addition to the large-scale hydroelectric power development that has advanced to a considerable degree until now, its effective use will be promoted in cooperation with related parties at existing dams and other facilities, for example through installation of generation equipment at existing dams not currently used for power generation.

-O To adopt small-scale hydroelectric power using river flows, agricultural water, waterworks water, and sewage, water use procedures will be made easier and support provided for related studies and designs, in addition to promoting research and development on reducing the costs of installation and operation.
+- Hydroelectric power is highly stable and serves as an important low-carbon domestic energy source.
+To encourage its proactive adoption, in addition to the large-scale hydroelectric power development that has advanced to a considerable degree until now, its effective use will be promoted in cooperation with related parties at existing dams and other facilities, for example through installation of generation equipment at dams not currently used for power generation and improvement of dam operation. - To promote small-scale hydroelectric power using river flows, agricultural water, waterworks water, sewage, etc., water use procedures will be made easier; support will be provided for related studies and designs; and research, development, and other actions will be undertaken to reduce the costs of installation and operation.